What Does it Take to Be an Information and Record Clerk?

 - Student Admissions Clerk

-There were about 178,100 jobs for Information and Record Clerk in 2016 (in the United States).
+In 2016, there was an estimated number of 178,100 jobs in the United States for Information and Record Clerk.
 New jobs are being produced at a rate of 7.6% which is above the national average.
 The Bureau of Labor Statistics predicts 13,600 new jobs for Information and Record Clerk by 2026.
-The BLS estimates 21,900 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 21,900 job openings in this field each year.

 The states with the most job growth for Information & Record Clerk are Colorado, Nevada, and Florida.
 Watch out if you plan on working in Maine, Alabama, or Mississippi.
 These states have the worst job growth for this type of profession.